postmanlabs/labs-docs/src/pages/docs/administration/buying.md

 ---

-Visit the [pricing page](https://www.getpostman.com/pricing) to purchase Postman Team, Business, or Enterprise.
-Select your chosen plan level or follow the links to learn more.
+Visit the [pricing page](https://www.getpostman.com/pricing) to purchase a Postman Team, Business, or Enterprise plan.
+Click __Buy Now__ for your chosen plan.
 If you are [upgrading from an existing paid account](/docs/administration/billing/#team-and-plan-changes), you can use the links in your billing dashboard.

 ## Configuring your plan